JannatBorna/university_management_core_service_SQL/tasks/module-42-task.md

+# (not Done)

-# 1. Intrgrate get data by id, filter data, update and delete functionalities in the following modules
+## 1. Intrgrate get data by id, filter data, update and delete functionalities in the following modules

 - Student Enrolled Course ( filter, get single data by id, update and delete data )
 - Student Enrolled Course Mark (get all from DB (without filtering))